 To follow on from one of my older posts “How to Remove Swirl marks from your paintwork“, I thought it would be a good idea to do a post to teach you how to identify the type of scratch on a cars paint.
 One of the main reasons that people want to machine polish a car, is because of some sort of damage, whether it be some light swirling or something more serious.
+It can be particularly important when buying a used car on an online marketplace.
+Knowing what to look for is essential to identify whether there’s serious damage on the paintwork or something that can be easily fixed.

 There is a common misconception that all scratches on a car’s paintwork can be buffed out.
 This is absolutely not the case.